SvardXI/HAS_Tweaks/README.md

 I initially was going based on Hammurabi's old Regeneration mod as it already had a lot of the options I wanted -- and more.
 However, there were a lot of functions that were either very niche or not necessary at all.
 I'm also still a novice at coding, and couldn't get his code to work with the current version of SMAPI.
 So I used code from Zoryn's mod instead and added my own bits to get more funtionality.

+Special thanks also to PathosChild for SMAPI and for updating Zoryn's RegenMod.

 This code is open source under GPL 3.0, so you are free to use, modify and release modifications as you please.